urgent-challenge/urgent2025/_pages/submission.md

     ├── ...
     └── fileid_N.flac
 ```
+* **Note that the submission without README.yaml is rejected by the leaderboard system.**
 * Please encode all audio files in the 16-bit [**FLAC**](https://xiph.org/flac/) format to reduce the file size (< 300 MB).
     * The audio files should be encoded in mono-channel with its original sampling frequency.
     * All audio files should have the same **name** and **length** as the original audio files in the provided subset to be tested.